-STEPHEN SPAZ SCHNEE: SINCERELY, FUTURE POLLUTION is about to be released.
-How are you feeling about the album and the reaction you’ve had to it so far?
+STEPHEN SPAZ SCHNEE: WHERE THE GODS ARE IN PEACE is just about to be released.
+How are you feeling about the way the album turned out and the reaction to it so far?

 MARTIN PERNA: We are happy with the way the album turned out, or else we wouldn’t have put it out.
 It was a lot of work and represents several years of effort working through some problems that would have sunk most other bands.
 We had some members graduate to other projects not long after our last record in 2012, and this album proves both to ourselves and people who listen to us that we have more juice than ever.